Services for Math/Physics/Astronomy Faculty Provided by the Library

 - Put books and other materials on reserve for your students--we'll order books if Penn Library doesn't own them.
 Contact Linda Laws, Library Service Assistant (215-898-8173, firstname.lastname@example.org) or Lauren Gala, Math/Physics/Astronomy Librarian (215-746-0228, email@example.com) for assistance.

-To Support Your Research:Electronic Information Resources Explore our digital databases, e-journals, e-books, e-reference works, and more.
-Overview or Full Listing
+To Support Your Research:Electronic Information Resources Explore our Mathematics and Physics and Astronomy digital databases, e-journals, e-books, e-reference works, and more.
+Full Listing

 FacultyEXPRESS delivers requested materials electronically or to your departmental office, for all standing faculty.